k88hudson/git-flight-rules/README.md

 $ git clone [url]
 ```

 This will save it to a folder named the same as the remote repository's.
-Make sure you have connection to the remote server you are cloning from (for most purposes this means making sure you are connected to the internet).
+Make sure you have a connection to the remote server you are cloning from (for most purposes this means making sure you are connected to the internet).

 To clone it into a folder with a different name than the default repository name: